 - Detailed log for any manual file uploads or deletions with user tags

 - Captures and tracks any payment adjustments and approval history

-- Detailed information on any system / plan configuration changes with capability to track users
+- Detailed information on any system / plan configuration changes with the capability to track users

-- Clear change approval mechanism with strong emphasis on process documentation
+- Clear change approval mechanism with a strong emphasis on process documentation

 - Defined Incentive payment approval framework

 - Summary reporting at different levels, along with visibility into plan effectiveness parameters and outliers

 - Workflow by function along with online issue resolution capability